 Executing means delivering the services you are offering.
 Doing these services well, and staying up to date with modern techniques.

 Iterating means making continues improvements.
 Iterating is all about finding ways to become more efficient with the services you offer.
-As a Google Analytics freelancer, your next payday isn’t guaranteed.
+As a Google Analytics freelancer, there's no guarantee of your next payday.
 You need to build efficiency into your services, which creates profits.

 You want to be able to provide faster or better solutions than your competition.

 Niching down involves continuing to define your sweet spot.
-In the end, you want to have a very clear definition of your services.
+In the end, you want to have an obvious definition of your services.
 Identifying your niche allows you to say:

 “This is what my business does.
-This is how it helps you, and this is why I am worth the big bucks!!”
+Here is how it helps you, and this is why I am worth the big bucks!!”

 Embrace the adventure

-This is where your real adventure as a Google Analytics freelancer begins.
-If you’re determined to make a living in this business, the adventure will choose you.
+Starting your business is where your real experience as a Google Analytics freelancer begins.
+If you're determined to make a living in this business, the adventure will choose you.
 The market will dictate how you adapt your services and your offer.